Newtonian fluid dynamics in a misaligned parallel-plate rheometer: Numerical simulation

 To validate the theoretical derivation above, we performed numerical simulations for the parallel-plate rheometer with misalignment.
 Three-dimensional numerical OpenFOAM simulations were used to solve the Newtonian, single-phase fluid dynamics within the parallel-plate rheometer.
 During the simulation, the bottom plate of the rheometer was flat and held stationary, while the upper plate was tilted at an angle $\phi$ and was set to rotate at an angular velocity of $\Omega$.
 We performed simulations for tilt angles of $\phi/\epsilon = 0.01, 0.02,0.05,0.08,0.1,0.2$, and 0.5, with $\epsilon$ fixed at 0.1 for all of the cases.
 The 3D simulations fully resolved the velocity and pressure field within the gap of the rheometer.
 The pressure force, viscous force, viscous moment, and pressure moment acting on the top plate were calculated from the results of the simulations.
 The computational setup and convergence study are detailed in Appendix \ref{Appendix:A}.

 A typical result for the misaligned case of a parallel-plate rheometer is shown in Figure \ref{fig:full3D}, which shows the pressure and velocity components due to misalignment.
-On the $y=0$ plane, we observe the primary azimuthal velocity (presented as $u_y$) driven by the rotating upper plate.
-At $x=-1$, the gap between the plates is at a minimum, resulting in greater pressure for $y>0$ in order to maintain the flow.
-This is shown in the figure on the $z=0$ plane.
-Finally, the resulting non-axisymmetric pressure drives the flow in the negative $y$-direction along the center of the system on the $x=0$ plane.
+On the $x$-$z$ plane, we observe the primary azimuthal velocity (presented as $u_y$) driven by the rotating upper plate.
+As we move away from the center of the rheometer and move up in the $z$-direction, we observe an increase in velocity magnitude that is due to the azimuthal velocity of the rotating top plate.
+At $x=-1$, the gap between the plates is at a minimum, resulting in a pressure gradient inside the rheometer.
+Larger pressure is observed for $y>0$ due to the fluid being squeezed by the gap.
+Finally, the resulting non-axisymmetric pressure drives the flow in the negative $y$-direction along the center of the system, which can be observed in the $y$-$z$ plane velocity component.

 To better visualize the secondary flow behaviors inside the misaligned rheometer, we present the secondary flow patterns in the cross-section on the $z=1/2$ plane in Figure \ref{fig:secondary}.
 Here, the numerical simulation was conducted for the case of $\epsilon=0.01$, $\phi/\epsilon=0.2$, and $\Rey=10^{-4}$, and the $x$ component of velocity, the $y$ component of velocity, and the pressure are plotted on the cross-section.